emca-it/Energy-Log-Server-6.x/03-00-00-Discovery/03-00-00-Discovery.md

 ![](/media/media/image21.png)

-It is a powerful tool designed for advanced users, designed to modify the query and the way it is presented by Energy Log Server.
+It is a powerful tool designed for advanced users, designed to modify the query and the way it is presented by Energy Logserver.

 ### Delete query ###
 To delete a saved query, open it from the search list, and